i-b8o/PRIVACY_POLICY/PRIVACY_POLICY.md

 Welcome to the Приказ N782н app for Android!

-This is an open source Android app developed by Ivan Bogachenko.
+This is an Android app developed by Ivan Bogachenko.
 The app is available on Google Play.

 As an avid Android user myself, I take privacy very seriously.
 I know how irritating it is when apps collect your data without your knowledge.